oculos/oculos.github.io/_posts/2019-08-17-Building a Supermicro-based Freenas.markdown

 ---
-title:  “Building a Supermicro-based PC for ESXi and FreeNAS”
+title:  Building a Supermicro-based PC for ESXi and FreeNAS
 date:   2019-08-17 13:00:23 +0100
 categories: personal
 layout: post